poanetwork/deployment-azure/Docs/bootnode-setup.md

 ```
 instead of `$ADMIN_USERNAME` substitute the admin username you have provided at the previous step (e.g. `azureuser`); instead of `$IP_ADDRESS` substitute actual IP adress of the virtual machine.
 Note to keep the `@` in-between username and IP address (e.g.`ssh azureuser@8.8.8.8`).
 You will be prompted to enter your ssh password, if you provided it while generating ssh keypair.

+### Have a look around
-When you connect you will find yourself in the home directory of the admin user (e.g. `/home/azureuser`).
+When you connect to the virtual machine you will find yourself in the home directory of the admin user (e.g. `/home/azureuser`).
 This is the listing of this directory:

 ![ls_home](https://raw.githubusercontent.com/oraclesorg/test-templates/dev/Docs/ls_home.png)

 * `install.sh` is the installation file.
 In general, you should not attempt to rerun it, as it will fail due to duplicate installation of several services.
+* DApps should be available at 8180 port (e.g. http://8.8.8.8:8180).
 * all `*.start` files are used to start/restart individual services.
 You can inspect the details by running `cat dashboard.start` etc. You can invoke them simply by running
 ```
 ./dashboard.start